 One of the most famous and best playgrounds in London is the Diana Princess of Wales Memorial Playground located in Kensington Gardens.
 Kensington Palace, home of the late Princess Diana, is just a short walk away.
 The playground opened in 2000 and is a brilliant place for kids.

 Taking centre stage is the huge pirate ship where kids can reenact their favourite Peter Pan scenes (or just run around and have fun!).
-There’s also a sensory trail, teepees and a beach area with water pumps around the ship where children can play.
+There’s also a sensory trail, teepees and a beach area with water pumps and splash park around the ship where children can play.
 The space has been designed for less able-bodied children to enjoy as well.

 Adults are only allowed in if supervising children up to the age of 12.
 If it’s a hot, sunny day during school holidays then the queues can be long.
 Either get there early or be prepared to wait.
 Take a look at the website for opening times and more information.

 There’s a cafe near the entrance selling drinks, snacks and ice cream.